Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 ---

 ## Member Status Type
-Every member that is registered on the Toluna platform has a correspoding status that indicates a general level of their ability to participate on the Toluna platform.
+Every member that is registered on the Toluna platform has a corresponding status that indicates a general level of their ability to participate on the Toluna platform.
 We call this the Member Status Ttype, or also known as PanelistStatusType.
 The details of each status are outlined below.

 | PanelistStatusTypeID | Name | Description |